The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-They are contained already in \cite{Sc1930,Sc2008}, although {\scshape Schrödinger} did not write down the second one, but see also \cite{Le1986}.
-In the case $c_{P,Q}<0$, that is, for anticorrelated $P$ and $Q$ in the initial state, as in the example of Explanation~\ref{uu} for $\gamma<0$, their right-hand sides remain negative only for short enough (positive) times; more precisely for $t\in {]0, 2t_c[}$\; resp.\; $t\in [{0, t_c}[$ with $t_c\ceq m|c_{P,Q}|/ \sigma^2_P\leq m\sigma_Q/ \sigma_P$.
-These time-dependencies also hold classically for an initial state $w_0$ with $ \sigma_p \sigma_q \in ]{0,\infty}[ $.
-They can visualize the quantal time-dependencies by a swarm of dynamically independent classical particles.
+They are contained already in \cite{Sc1930,Sc2008}, although {\scshape Schrödinger} did not write down the second one, but see also \cite{Lév1986}.
+In the case $\tau_{P,Q}<0$, that is, for anticorrelated $P$ and $Q$ in the initial state, as in the example of Explanation~\ref{uu} for $\gamma<0$, their right-hand sides remain negative only for short enough (positive) times; more precisely, for all $t\in {]0, 2t_0[}$\; resp.\; $t\in [{0, t_0}[$ with $t_0\ceq m|\tau_{P,Q}|/ \sigma^2_P\leq m\sigma_Q/ \sigma_P$.
+These time-dependencies also hold classically for any initial state $w_0$ with $ \sigma_p \sigma_q \in ]{0,\infty}[ $.
+They can illustrate the quantum time-dependencies by a swarm of dynamically independent classical particles.

 \end{itemize}

 \emph{Time-independent} or \emph{stationary} states (in the {\scshape Schrödinger} picture) \begin{itemize} \item are characterized by a vanishing {\scshape Lie} product with the {\scshape Hamilton}ian: